PacktPublishing/Node-Cookbook-3rd-Ed/02-Writing-Modules/content.md

 #### Reinitializing

-Sometimes additional meta data can be available after we've created a module.
+Sometimes additional metadata can be available after we've created a module.
 A typical scenario can arise when we initialize our module as a git repository and add a remote endpoint after creating the module.

 > ##### Git and GitHub  ![](../info.png)
 >